The Future of Work: 5 Post-Pandemic Workforce Trends

 Our view is that companies are now moving to what many call the next normal.
 Organizations are navigating a return to the office, stepping up operations, and engaging more contingent workers.
 Workforce strategies and business plans all point to a post-quarantine environment.

 But that’s not looking far enough ahead.
 As organizations consider the post-quarantine world, now is also the time to plan for the post-vaccine future.
 Success in that future will depend largely on how companies change their approach to the workforce based on lessons learned in the pandemic.
+This change applies to contingent workforce priorities as well as traditional employee engagement.

 Many of those lessons come from the shift to working outside the office.
 How do we re-frame our view and seize new opportunities that remote work will afford?
 We see answers in five areas of change and opportunity: geography, cost control, data, competition, and engagement.